Keto on a Budget

 You don’t need grass-fed everything or overpriced “keto” products.
 With the right plan, you can eat low-carb, nutrient-dense meals without blowing your grocery budget.

 Here’s how to keep it affordable—and realistic.
+I’ve been doing keto on a budget for years, and these strategies actually work.

 Is Keto More Expensive?